Can An Insurance Company Drop My Policy Because I’ve Filed A Property Damage Claim?

 Finding New Coverage

-Work with Multiple Agents: Independent agents can access multiple insurers and may find coverage options you can’t access directly.
+- Work with Multiple Agents: Independent agents can access multiple insurers and may find coverage options that are not available directly.

 What Can I Do if I Can’t Find New Insurance Coverage?